 This section is a distance learning section with mandatory on-campus exams.

 Only enroll in this section if you are comfortable learning mathematics independently AND can attend the 4 on-campus exams.
 It is a fabulous format for those students who are strong in mathematics or earned A grades in Intermediate Algebra.
 If you are not confident in mathematics or need to ask lots of questions, then you are much better suited to one of the on-campus sections.
 Please read this entire page for more information.

 Check before trying to register that you have Intermediate Algebra cleared.
 Do not assume that it is until you check for certain in MyPortal you passed Math 105 or 114 (C or better) at De Anza.
-I cannot wait for waivers to be cleared, late placement testing, late transcript delivery, etc. This section fills very early.
+I cannot wait for waivers to be cleared, late placement testing, late transcript delivery, etc. The distance learning sections fill very early.
 THERE ARE NO LATE ADDS.

 If you are trying to clear the prerequisite with transcripts from another college, please follow the instructions (under Division Forms) at the following link.
 I have NO authority to waive the prerequisite.
 I cannot save you a spot while you are waiting for the waivers.
 (Really and truly -- no exceptions!)

 THIS PAGE IS A SUMMARY TO GET YOU STARTED:

 What it takes to be an online student: http://youtu.be/CFEK52EE5ps

 Math 10 Syllabus - please read this CAREFULLY!

 Exam 1: Wednesday, October 15, 6:30 - 7:30 pm, Media & Learning Center (MLC) 260, Chapters 1-3